cypress-io/cypress-documentation/content/guides/references/migration-guide.md

 #### Predefined React Plugins

 First, if you are using a predefined plugin of `@cypress/react`, Component Testing is still configured the same.
-No action neede
+You will not need to change anything to your configuration for component tests 7.0 to work.

 To know if you are using the predefined plugins file, look at the path imported/required in your plugins file.
 If the path contains `@cypress/react/plugins/...` you are using one.